harvesthill/reddit-wiki-archive/steroids/draft.md

 **Torem** | 5.64 to 9.53 (+69%) | 4.05 to 6.54 (+61%) | 498.96 to 743.92 (+49%) | 25.84 to 37.82 (+46%) | 23.09 to 31.73 (+37%)
 **Ralox** | 6.39 to 6.87 (+7%) | 4.18 to 4.75 (+13%) | 583.55 to 604.35 (+3%) | 27.01 to 32.64 (+20%) | 14.72 to 21.86 (+48%)

-As seen Nolvadex came out on top here in LH, Testosterone &amp; Normal sperm forms.
+As seen Nolvadex came out on top here in LH, Testosterone & Normal sperm forms.
 Torem topped Nolva in FSH and Sperm concentration.
 Both are very suitable PCT options (as already known with Nolva, but this shows Torem as a viable option as well).
 Ralox was unfavorable and is probably best used just for gynecomastia treatment.

 **IMPORTANT NOTE:** Also be sure to check out the [Drug Interactions](/steroids/draft.md#wiki_drug_interactions) section, as it contains important information for those using SSRIs and SERMs.

-&amp;nbsp;

 ####**Dosing**